 - Field mice are larger than house mice and tend to live longer in the wild.

 Field mice and house mice can appear very similar at first glance.
 However, there are some key differences separating these two rodents from one another.
-For example, house mice are from the Muridae family, while field mice are from the Cricetidae family, a very different classification of rodent– though it may not seem like it.
+For example, house mice are from the Muridae family, while field mice are from the Cricetidae family, a very different classification of rodents– though it may not seem like it.

 But what other differences might these two rodents share, and how can you learn to tell the differences between them?
 In this article, we will compare field mice vs house mice, including how they appear differently as well as how they behave differently.
 You may want to learn how to tell the difference for the future- let’s get started.

 |Appearance Brown, orange, or gray top coat; white belly and feet||All brown with dark feet; large ears and eyes|